abdeladim-s/pyllamacpp/README.md

 # CLI

-You can run the flowering simple command line interface to test the package once it is installed:
+You can run the following simple command line interface to test the package once it is installed:

 ```shell
 pyllamacpp path/to/ggml/model